 - Use a Mail Order Photo Lab

 - Pharmacy or Big Box Store

-Shipping film to a mail-order lab to be processed and scanned is the easiest choice if you are just beginning to use film.
-If you consistently use film, this might be a disadvantage since it can get expensive.
+Shipping your film to a mail-order lab to be developed and scanned is the least complicated choice if you are just beginning to use film.
+A disadvantage to this is that it ends up being really expensive if you consistently use film.

 Bulk Loading Film

 Buying a roll of 100 feet of film and manually loading in into canisters by hand is one of the most popular options to reduce costs.

 A 100’ bulk roll will fill up approximately 18 rolls of film with 36 exposures.
 Look forward to savings of 20-30% based on the film.